-The Harvard University Center for African Studies is offering the Harvard South Africa Fellowship Program for the talented candidates in the USA.
+The Harvard University Center for African Studies is offering the Harvard South Africa Fellowship Program for talented candidates in the USA.

 Building on Harvard University’s longstanding scholarship and education on Africa, the Center for African Studies fosters the creation and dissemination of knowledge about Africa and African perspectives, across the University’s Faculty of Arts and Sciences and Professional Schools.

 Helpful offer for South African students in the USA.

 President Derek Bok established the Harvard South Africa Fellowship Program (HSAFP) in 1979 to address the needs of South Africans who were denied access to advanced education by the apartheid system.
 This program was established and is still intended, for mid-career professionals educationally disadvantaged by past laws and resource allocations in South Africa.

 Application Deadline: The last date to submit the entries to participate in the following grant is April 30, 2022

 - Study Subject: Fellowships are for a year of study in one of Harvard’s Professional Schools or Graduate School of Arts & Sciences